 I’m not a fan of shish kebabs (or kabobs or kebobs or kababs for that matter).
 I like red meat that is rare to medium rare inside.
 It is most tender and juicy when pink to red.
 I like meat crisp and dark on the outside when the Maillard effect has had a chance to work its magic and enhance its flavor (see my article on meat science).

-Kebab meat is usually 1" or so square, and it is near impossible to get crisp and red/pink meat that small.
-The solution is to cut the meat in larger cubes, bigger than bite size, about 2" square so they don’t fall through the grates and so they can remain tender on the inside.
+Kebab meat is usually 1-inch or so square, and it is near impossible to get crisp and red/pink meat that small.
+The solution is to cut the meat in larger cubes, bigger than bite size, about 2-inches square so they don’t fall through the grates and so they can remain tender on the inside.
 The solution is spiedies.

 Spiedies were probably created by Augustine LaCovelli, who, in 1929, immigrated from Civitella in Abruzzi, Italy, and settled near Binghamton, NY.
 A local specialty in Abruzzi is Arrosticini, lamb chunks grilled on a skewer and served on bread soaked in olive oil (for more on arrosticini, click here).

 In Binghamton, LaCovelli opened a restaurant, named it Augies’, and introduced spiedini, which means, roughly, “little roasted things”.
 It is believed he marinated and heavily seasoned lamb chunks on wooden skewers and served them on Italian bread to hungry laborers.
 The locals called them spiedies (pronounced SPEE-dees).
 The sandwich became so popular that there is even an annual Spiedie Fest in Binghamton in August.
 It’s been around since 1984, draws more than 100,000, and even has a cookoff and hot air balloon rally.